 Myanmar Buddhists dream of visiting here at least once in their lifetimes.
 No one, even tourists, ever forgets such a visit.
 It’s said there is more gold laced on Shwedagon’s surface than exists in the massive vaults of the Bank of England and perhaps even more than the mega tons stored at Fort Knox.
 Perhaps such overstatement is justified just to set the mood.

 Long ago Rudyard Kipling waxed lyrical about this gold-swathed icon, “A golden mystery upheaved itself on the horizon—a beautiful winking wonder that blazed in the sun . . . “

 Allow me to put this explosion of glitter into perspective by describing just the top portion of the main spire which is clad in 13,153 plates of solid gold measuring one square foot each.
 The top-most vane of this tower is sliver-plated and studded with 1100 diamonds totaling 278 carats with 1383 other precious stones embedded nearby.
 At the very top of the vane is a golden sphere enveloped with 4351 diamonds, weighing 1800 carats.
-And at the very tip of this orb is a single 76-carat diamond perched more than a hundred meters above worshipers below.
-There’s a telescope off to one side for those wishing a close-up view of the jewels.
+And at the very tip-top of this orb is a single 76-carat diamond perched more than a hundred meters above worshipers below.
+There’s a telescope off to one side for those wishing a close-up view of these most precious jewels.

 This place really exists.
 Kipling was not lost in a dream.

 After Yangon I made my way up-country on “The Road to Mandalay.”
 Mr. Kipling wrote about this, too, in his book of same name.
 Today the city can be a bit scruffy around the edges but its magic can still be found if one has gifted eyes.
 The royal palace reflects glory in shimmering sunset-lit waters—but only if your rhythm and photographic expertise facilitates such exploitation of heaven’s rare bestowal of light meshed with the moment your are there.